tanzui/ots/intl.en-US/Functions/SearchIndex/API operations/CreateSearchIndex.md

         -   RoutingFields: specifies the routing fields.
 You can specify some primary key columns as routing fields.
 Table Store distributes data that is written to a Search Index structure to different partitions based on the specified routing fields.
     -   FieldSchemas
         -   FieldName: the required name of the field of String type.
 This field name must be a column name in the table.
         -   FieldType: the required type of the field.
-For more information, see [Overview](intl.en-US/Functions/SearchIndex/API operations/Overview.md#).
         -   Index: specifies whether to create an index for the field.
 This is an optional parameter of Boolean type.
 Default value: true.
         -   IndexOptions: specifies whether to store terms such as position and offset to an inverted chain.
 You can use the default value of the optional parameter.
         -   Analyzer: the type of the tokenizer.
 This is an optional parameter.
 Valid values: single\_word and max\_word.